lenishu/QGhana2022/README.md

 The installation instructions was prepared by Vishal Sharathchandra Bajpe.

-We thank Claudia Zendejas-Morales and Kenneth Isamade to make a complete revisions of the quantum parts before using it during [QBronze69](https://qworld.net/qbronze69-china-october-2021/) workshop.
+We thank Claudia Zendejas-Morales and Kenneth Isamade to make some revisions of the quantum parts before using it during [QBronze69](https://qworld.net/qbronze69-china-october-2021/) workshop.

 ### Bronze 2020 & 2021